All Products

 Inherits: part_test

-After the pg_pathman plug-in is disabled, the inheritance and constraints remain unchanged.
-The pg_pathman plug-in does not intervene in the custom scan execution plan.
-The execution plan after the pg_pathman plug-in is disabled:
+After you disable the pg_pathman extension, the inheritance and constraints remain unchanged.
+The pg_pathman extension does not intervene in the custom scan execution plan.
+The following example describes the execution plan after the pg_pathman extension is disabled:

 QUERY PLAN